outworldly/PMC/US.md

 - There are no plans to introduce any legislation or become a party to the 1989 UN Convention.

 ## Netherlands
-- Since 1954, it has been illegal under Article 101 of the Dutch Criminal Code for Dutch nationals to enter military service for a nation with which the Netherlands is at war. # Regulation of Mercenaries in Different Countries
+- Since 1954, it has been illegal under Article 101 of the Dutch Criminal Code for Dutch nationals to enter military service for a nation with which the Netherlands is at war.

-## Netherlands

-- Article 101 of the Dutch Criminal Code prohibits Dutch nationals from participating in armed conflicts as mercenaries.
-- Violation of this article can result in a maximum of four years imprisonment or a maximum fine of Dfl 100,000 (£30,000).
-- Article 107a imposes the same punishments for participating in armed conflicts other than war, in which the Netherlands is involved in self-defense or to restore international peace and security.
-- Article 205 of the Criminal Code makes it an offense to recruit personnel for a foreign military service in the Netherlands.
-- Violation of Article 205 can result in a maximum of one year imprisonment or a maximum fine of Dfl 25,000 (£7,000).
-- No prosecutions have been made under these articles so far.
-- There are no current plans to expand this legislation or for the Netherlands to join the 1989 UN Convention.

-## New Zealand

-- New Zealand does not have specific legislation regarding the regulation or restriction of mercenaries. # Private Military Companies and Legislation in Different Countries

 ## New Zealand
 - New Zealand does not currently have legislation specifically addressing private military companies or their activities.